Adversarial training approach for local data debiasing: Experimental evaluation

-With respect to $\mySac{}$, the accuracy drops significantly when the value of $\alpha$ increases (see Appendix \ref{app:sacc} for details).
+With respect to $\mySac{}$, the accuracy drops significantly when the value of $\alpha$ increases \ref{res:adultsacc}.
 Here, the optimal value is the proportion of the majority class, which \gansan{} renders the accuracy of predicting \sensAttr{} from the sanitized set closer to that value.
 However, even at the extreme $\alpha = 1$, it is nearly impossible to reach this optimal value.
-Similarly to \myBer{}, slightly decreasing $\alpha$ from this extreme value by setting $\alpha = 0.85$ improves the sanitization of the dataset while preserving a fidelity closer to the maximum achievable.
+Similarly to \myBer{}, slightly decreasing $\alpha$ from this extreme value by setting $\alpha = 0.85$ improves the sanitization while preserving a fidelity closer to the maximum achievable.

-To summarize, \gansan{} makes the inference of a \sensAttr{} nearly impossible for all of the external classifiers we have tested.
-However, this sanitization has a cost on the fidelity of the resulting dataset compared to the original one.

-The quantitative analysis with respect to the impact on diversity is shown in Figure \ref{res:quantAnalysis}.
+The quantitative analysis with respect to the diversity is shown in Figure \ref{res:quantAnalysis}.
 More precisely, the smallest drop of diversity obtained is $3.57\%$, which is achieved when we set $\alpha \leq 0.2$.
 Among all values of $\alpha$, the biggest drop observed is $36\%$.
 The application of \gansan{}, therefore introduces an irreversible perturbation as observed with the fidelity.
 This loss of diversity implies that the sanitization reinforces the similarity between sanitized profiles as $\alpha$ increases, rendering them almost identical or mapping the input profiles to a small number of stereotypes.
 When $\alpha$ is in the range $[0.98, 1[$ (\emph{i.e.}, complete sanitization), $75\%$ of categorical attributes have a proportion of modified records between $10$ and $40\%$ (\emph{cf.} Figure \ref{res:quantAnalysis}).

+For numerical attributes, we compute the relative change (\textit{RC}) normalized by the mean of the original and sanitized values:

+We normalize the RC using the mean (since all values are positives) as it allows us to handle situations in which the original values are equal to $0$.
 With the exception of the extreme sanitization ($\alpha = 1$), at least $70\%$ of records in the dataset have a relative change lower than $0.25$ for most of the numerical attributes.
-For lower values of $\alpha$ ($\alpha \geq 0.5$), we observe that at least $85\%$ of records in the sanitzed dataset have a relative change of $0.25$.
+Selecting $\alpha = 0.9875 \geq 0.98 $ leads to $80\%$ of records being modified with a relative change less than $0.5$ (c.f.
+Figure ~\ref{res:adultnumDam} in appendix~\ref{res:adultcomplementary}).